mpetrovich/cypress-scenario-runner/README.md

 ### Setting routes

-Routes need to provided for navigation steps like these to work:
+Routes need to be provided for navigation steps like these to work:

 ```sh
 Given I navigate to "login"